Stiffstream/restinio/README.md

   } };
 ~~~~~

-But in the end it delegates construction to the first custructor.
+But in the end it delegates construction to the first constructor.

 *RESTinio* runs its logic on `asio::io_context`, but its internal logic
 is separated from maintaining io_context directly, hence allowing to